balancer/docs-v3/docs/concepts/guides/remove-liquidity-from-pool.md

 # Remove liquidity from a pool

 This guide demonstrates how to remove liquidity from a pool.
-We will use the preferred function for removing liquidity from a pool, `removeLiquidityProportional`.
+We will use the preferred function for removing liquidity, `removeLiquidityProportional`.
 Tokens are removed from the pool in proportional amounts, causing zero price impact and avoiding the swap fee charged when exiting non-proportional.
 Specifying an exactBptAmountIn ensures that the user will not be left with any dust.
 See the [Router API](../router/overview.html) for other supported remove methods.

 _This guide is for removing liquidity to Balancer V3.
 If you're looking to remove liquidity from a Balancer V2 pool, start [here](https://docs.balancer.fi/guides/builders/exit-pool.html)._